Positive pressure personnel suit: History

 In the late 1970s, ILC Dover, LP, developed a special garment, the Demilitarization Protective Ensemble (DPE), to fulfill the U.S. Army's need for an off-the-shelf, positive pressure, totally encapsulating suit for use by maintenance personnel at a chemical weapons site.
 The DPE was delivered to the Army in 1979 and is still currently in daily use, with over 700 recorded entries into a "hot" environment and a perfect safety record.
 From the technology used in production of the DPE, ILC developed the Chemturion suit for use in commercial applications.
 Delta Protection, a subsidiary of French company Bacou-Dalloz, designed a Michelin Man-inspired suit in 2003, known in the United States at that time as French BSL 4 Suit.
 In July 2007, the CDC purchased 30 Delta Protection suits to be used in BSL-4, and called them "orange suits".
-On August 20, 2007, Bacou-Dalloz became Sperian Protection.
+On August 20, 2007, The concept of positive pressure protective garments can be traced back to early aerospace and military research during the mid-20th century.
+Early prototypes were influenced by the development of space suits designed for high-altitude pilots and astronauts, where maintaining internal pressure and isolation from the environment was critical.
+These technologies later adapted into biosafety applications, especially as the need for safer handling of highly infectious pathogens grew in medical and research laboratories.
+Bacou-Dalloz became Sperian Protection.
 The same suit design became part of Sperian Protection ventilated suits ("White Suits").
 On September 15, 2010, Sperian Protection became part of Honeywell.
 The product is now called Honeywell BSL 4 suits.
 The Chemturion series is a series of multi-use, totally encapsulating PPPSs, currently used by Public Health Canada, Boston University, AI Signal Research, USAMRIID, the CDC, and many industrial companies such as DuPont, Dow, and Georgia Pacific.